Master of Science — Leadership Track Degree Program

 - Careers across the health-care sector, such as insurance, pharmaceutical, hospital, home health, aging support services, adoption services, chronic illness support services and medical equipment industries fostering the integration of excellence in clinical care, management, policy, education and research

-A mandatory Leadership Immersion Week serves as an orientation students.
-This full-time, four-day experience runs Monday through Thursday the week before fall quarter begins.
+A mandatory Leadership Immersion Week serves as an orientation for students.
+This full-time, three-day experience runs Wednesday through Friday the week before fall quarter begins.
 Throughout the week, students experience nursing leadership, team building and develop faculty relationships.
 The coursework provided that week serves as the foundation for the Nursing Science and Health-Care Leadership Graduate program curriculum.

 - Current registered nurse (R.N.) licensure